wlaw019/gaoutcomes-backend/README.md

 - User can edit and delete a specific course.
 Corresponding students taking that course will also be deleted from a separate Postgres table "students"
 - User can add students to a specific course.
 Data goes into the Postgres table "students" with foreign course_id key.
 - User can add and edit date of 1st offer, number of interviews and also be able to delete the student from a course.
-- Search Time = Date of 1st offer - Graduation date unless it is in pending status then the Search Time will be based on today's date.
+- Search Time = Date of 1st offer - Graduation date unless it is in pending status, then the Search Time will be based on today's date.
 - Forms can be not submitted unless all the required fields are completed
 - Highlight student with the longest Search Time within a course
 - Toggle Notes to display